Italian Sentence Structure: How to Master Basic Italian Word Order

 sweet → sweetly

-How to make an Italian adverb, then?
+How do you make an Italian adverb, then?
 It’s just as easy!
 Just add the suffix -mente to the feminine, singular form of an adjective.

 veloce (quick) → velocemente (quickly)